 He told Forbes:

 “We learned a lot.
 We would do some things differently, but I am very satisfied.
 I feel very good about completing this on my watch."

-Feeney expressed his gratitude to everyone that joined him on the journey to give out everything he had, urging others to try it.
+Feeney expressed his gratitude to everyone who joined him on the journey to give away everything he had, urging others to try it.

 Enjoyed reading our story?
 Download BRIEFLY's news app on Google Play now and stay up-to-date with major South African news!